You’ve heard the stories and seen the ads. Perhaps you even know somebody who bought a home for cheap at a foreclosure auction.

 Foreclosures still abound in the U.S. real estate market, although some areas (think Florida and Las Vegas) have way more than others.

-ForeclosureRadar, a comprehensive auction-tracking tool for real estate professionals, states that 80 percent of homes that were auctioned in California in February of 2009 were sold at an average of 36.3 percent below listing price and 40 percent of the homes sold at auctions were sold for 50 percent or a greater discount.
+ForeclosureRadar, a comprehensive auction-tracking tool for real estate professionals, states that 80% of homes that were auctioned in California in February of 2009 were sold at an average of 36.3% below listing price and 40% of the homes sold at auctions were sold for 50% or a greater discount.
 Yes, that is data from February of 2009, but your chances of getting a killer deal on a home at the auctions are only increasing.

 Lender Processing Services (LPS) explains that the number of foreclosures in the United States has steadily risen for five straight months in a row and that the current foreclosure inventory in the United States is about 7.7 times the historical average.

 The foreclosed homes are out there, but if you want your chance at a foreclosure deal, you’d best be prepared to spend not only money, but a lot of time preparing…

 The first step in preparing to buy a house at a trustee auction is to go down to the auction and see what the atmosphere is really like.
 Each county’s auctions are run a little bit differently, and you’ll want to know the ins and outs of the auction in your particular area long before bidding.
 Pick out one week and go to the auction every morning.
 If you can’t make it down there because of your work schedule, consider having a friend or relative experience the action and report back to you.

 Fair warning: If you have a full-time job (and you aren’t in real estate), it could be challenging to find the necessary time to prepare to bid at a housing auction and do the necessary research.